-“I thought I had a 90% chance of closure and I just received an email that they are staying with the existing vendor.
+“I thought I had a 90% chance of closure and just received an email out of nowhere that they are staying with the existing vendor.
 I’m so confused!”

 Do the above scenarios sound familiar?

 I hear these situations far too often in companies, spanning industries worldwide.
 Is it the salesperson’s selling technique?
 Are they targeting the wrong prospects?
-Or perhaps they are just not trained correctly when it comes to closing?
+Or perhaps they are just not trained correctly when it comes to managing complex sales cycles?

-As much as all these factors can play a role to some degree, the real issue lies within the culture of risk aversion that exists in most buying organizations, where every buying decision requires full consensus from multiple stakeholders.
-As the red-tape measures seemingly get more bureaucratic, salespeople must learn to adapt their selling style to this new environment.
-They can no longer continue to sell as they did decades ago: asking a few good probing questions, but still complying with any request for a proposal without question or consideration of whether the deal is closeable or even viable.
+As much as all these factors can play a role to some degree, the real issue lies within the culture of risk aversion that exists in most buying organizations.
+Since most organizations are implementing processes where every buying decision requires full consensus from multiple stakeholders, salespeople must learn to adapt their selling style to this new environment.
+As the red-tape measures seemingly get more bureaucratic, salespeople can no longer continue to sell as they did decades ago: asking a few good probing questions, but still complying with any request for a proposal without question or consideration of whether the deal is closeable or even viable.